-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Third-round pick in 2003 (81st overall)

-28 AV in first four years, 15 more than expected
+28 AV in first four years (15 more than expected)

-The former Texas star had two stints with the Redskins and was a dependable starter on the offensive line until Shanahan decided he wasn’t a good fit for his zone blocking scheme.
+The former Texas standout had two stints with the Redskins and was a dependable starter on the offensive line until Coach Mike Shanahan decided he wasn’t a good fit for his zone blocking scheme.

 “The Redskins will always hold a special place in my heart,” Dockery said after his release in March 2011.
 “I had a chance to play for some unbelievable coaches in Joe Gibbs and [offensive line coach Joe Bugel].
 The fans here have always been tremendous.
 Even when I went [to Buffalo] and would come back they showed me love.
-I’m going to retire here, this will be my home.”
+I’m going to retire here; this will be my home.”

 1. Alfred Morris